dony-aep/Layers-Pane-Plus-by-Dony/README.md

 - Quick creation of various layer types: Text, Solid, Null Object, Shape, Camera, Adjustment
 - Deletion of selected layers
 - Creation of layer sequences based on selection order
-- Splitting of all layers at the current time indicator
+- Splitting of layers at the current time indicator
+- Precompose selected layers using the native After Effects dialog
 - Creation of new compositions using the native After Effects dialog
 - User-friendly interface with icon buttons
 - Dockable panel in the workspace